Difference between Verification and Validation in Software Testing

 Purpose

-• Validation confirms that the final product meets the user’s needs and expectations.
-It focuses on external outcomes, ensuring the software solves the intended problem.
+• Validation ensures the product satisfies user expectations.
+It prioritises external results to ensure software solves the problem.

 Timing